Mountain Ash Comprehensive School: Community

 The school is a community school and takes that role very seriously.
 The school's aim is to be a place of learning and enjoyment not only for the students but for the wider community as well.
 Mountain Ash Comprehensive School is open for business from 8.00 in the morning through to 9.30 at night.
 Many national and local groups and organisations use Mountain Ash Comprehensive School's facilities.
 The University of Glamorgan base their Welsh for Adults provision at the school, and many local sporting clubs use the school's gym and barn facilities.
 The school runs tea dances for the elderly and organise many courses from the school during the holiday periods.

 The school houses a community room which is home to E3, 5×60, On Track, and other specialist community workers.
 The school has developed developing the Mountain Ash Partnership to support local organisations working with young people in this area to work together constructively.

 Cynon Valley 16+ Consortium

 The school is a member of the Cynon Valley 16+ Consortium which combines the sixth-form teaching resources of several local schools.
 These schools have approximately 350 sixth-form students, most of whom travel between the schools for tuition.
 The schools have a common sixth form timetable and a common registration and assessment management information system.

 The students have access to a full sixth form curriculum to include a total of approximately 44 subjects which include traditional AS Level, A2 level and GCSE courses, and vocational BTEC, OCR and Key Skills courses.
 Some of the vocational courses are taught at Coleg y Cymoedd's Aberdare campus and at Merthyr Tydfil College.

+Mountain Ash Comprehensive School, Rhondda Cynon Taf Council and the Consortium are currently in discussion to close the Sixth Form in Mountain Ash and migrate all students who start September 2025 to Aberdare Community School.
+A cabinet meeting was held to discuss this on 20 November 2024.